 In short, it is a leisurely 2 – 3 hour route, and a shorter commitment than that of The Low’s Peak Circuit.

 Firstly, if you feel that you want a little taste of the Via Ferrata experience but do not wish to expend too much energy on it (you still have to climb back down the mountain!), the Walk the Torq route would be best for you.
 Secondly, the views are equally amazing and the route is adrenaline pumping enough and you get to experience the ladder!

 2D1N Via Ferrata Mount Kinabalu Climb – Walk The Torq

 3D2N Via Ferrata Mount Kinabalu Climb with 2 Nights Pendant Hut Stay – Walk The Torq

 3Days 2Nights Via Ferrata Mount Kinabalu Climb with Kundasang Resort Stay – Walk The Torq

-The accmomodation named Pendant Hut (3289 meters above sea level) is located at approximately 6km from Timphon Gate/8km from Mesilau Gate.
+The accommodation named Pendant Hut (3289 meters above sea level) is located at approximately 6km from Timphon Gate/8km from Mesilau Gate.
 It is a short walk away from Laban Rata Resthouse.
 For instance, this cozy and eco-friendly Alpine-inspired hut is exclusively for Via Ferrata’s climber.
-Furthermore, mandatory pre-activity briefings will be held at here every day.
+Furthermore, mandatory pre-activity briefings will be held here every day.

 On the other hand, Pendant Hut houses guests in a dormitory-style setting or private room for 4, both are non-heated room that comes with common bathroom (heated shower).
 But, unlike other mountain huts, Pendant Hut is the only hut equipped with pillows and sleeping bags, instead of blankets.
 Moreover, climbers can relax at the comfortable lounge area.
 Besides that, they can pick up a climbing book at the mini alpine library or have fun playing board games in this little hut.